 \section{Evaluation of Stokes Parameters and Their Sensitivity as a Function of Spatial Frequency}

-We estimate the Stokes \emph{I}, \emph{Q}, and \emph{U} parameters at each position in the sky from the standard pipeline $pol2map$ \citep[][software version on 2018 November 17]{Parsons2018} in {\sc Starlink} (\citealp {2014ASPC..485..391C}; see \citetalias{2020ApJ...899...28D} for futher details).
-As described in \citetalias{2020ApJ...899...28D}, we apply a 2-dimensional least-squares fit of a 2nd-order polynomial using a Gaussian kernel to the Stokes \emph{I}, \emph{Q}, and \emph{U} data.
-We debias \emph{PI} to correct possible offset due to the square-sum of the \emph{Q} and \emph{U} errors.
-We then use only $PI/\delta PI \geqslant 3$ data for the following analyses to make the debiasing effect negligible.
-The assumed FWHM of the Gaussian kernel is $14\arcsec.1$, which corresponds to the JCMT/POL2 beam at $850~\mu$m if we fit the beam with a single Gaussian profile \citep{2013MNRAS.430.2534D}.
+We estimate the Stokes \emph{I}, \emph{Q}, and \emph{U} parameters at each position in the sky from the standard pipeline $pol2map$ \citep[][software version on 2018 November 17]{Parsons2018} in {\sc Starlink} (\citealp {2014ASPC..485..391C}; see \citetalias{2020ApJ...899...28D} for further details).
+As described in \citetalias{2020ApJ...899...28D}, we apply a 2D least-squares fit of a second-order polynomial using a Gaussian kernel to the Stokes \emph{I}, \emph{Q}, and \emph{U} data.
+We debias PI to correct a possible offset due to the square-sum of the \emph{Q} and \emph{U} errors.
+We then use only $\mathrm{PI}/\delta \mathrm{PI} \geqslant 3$ data for the following analyses to make the debiasing effect negligible.
+The assumed FWHM of the Gaussian kernel is $14\arcsec.1$, which corresponds to the JCMT/POL-2 beam at $850~\mu$m if we fit the beam with a single Gaussian profile \citep{2013MNRAS.430.2534D}.

 The Stokes \emph{I} intensity is estimated by removing background atmospheric emission from the observed data, resulting in a reduced sensitivity for the large-scale emission.
-On the other hand, \emph{Q} and \emph{U} are measured in an AC-mode performed while rotating a half-wave plate, and thus the sensitivity is retained for the large-scale emission.
-We estimate the spatial power spectra of these emissions and \emph{PI} along the blue dashed line in Figure \ref{fig:filament_section_pos} to test if the sensitivity of \emph{I}, \emph{Q}, and \emph{U} are consistent for the small-scale emission, which is the subject of this paper.
+On the other hand, \emph{Q} and \emph{U} are measured in AC mode performed while rotating a half-wave plat; thus, the sensitivity is retained for the large-scale emission.
+We estimate the spatial power spectra of these emissions and PI along the blue dashed line in Figure \ref{fig:filament_section_pos} to test if the sensitivities of \emph{I}, \emph{Q}, and \emph{U} are consistent for the small-scale emission, which is the subject of this paper.
 As shown in Figure \ref{fig:filament_FFT} (top panel), the spectral shapes are consistent with each other.
-Also, we find the \emph{PI/I} ratio of spectral amplitudes shown in Figure \ref{fig:filament_FFT} (bottom panel) to be nearly constant.
-Thus, we confirm that the sensitivity of \emph{I} and \emph{PI} are consistent for the small-scale $( \leqslant 2\arcmin)$ structures.
+Also, we find the nearly constant \emph{PI/I} ratio of spectral amplitude, as shown in Figure \ref{fig:filament_FFT} (bottom panel).
+Thus, we confirm that the sensitivities of \emph{I} and PI are consistent for the small-scale $( \leqslant 2\arcmin)$ structures.